Can My Auto Insurance Cover a Stolen Tailgate?

 For a solid answer, we went to the source, where NICB spokesman Frank Scafidi told us: "Yes, typically thefts from vehicles are covered under comprehensive."

-Comprehensive is an add-on part of your policy that is optional, covering a range of incidents including a stolen car, a vandalized car, and a car damaged by weather events like hail-in that range is also the theft of your tailgate.
+Comprehensive is an optional add-on part of your policy covering a range of incidents including a stolen car, a vandalized car, and a car damaged by weather events like hail-in that range is also the theft of your tailgate.

 Comprehensive coverage is one of auto insurance's sweeter deals; considering the range of incidents a comprehensive-equipped policy can deal with, the purchase is one of the most valuable additions you can make to your car coverage policy.